-4. Push the handle down until the handle locks into its place.
-Top plate will slide forward.
+4. Push the handle down until the handle locks into place.
+The top plate will slide forward.
 You will feel some resistance as the pressure starts to secure the CPU in the socket.
 This is normal and will not damage the CPU.
 However, if the handle is not completely closed, damage to the CPU and/or system board may result.